-The information in this report is provided to you as part of Monterey Peninsula Community College District's commitment to your safety and security on our Monterey campus and off-campus locations.
+The information in this report is provided to you as part of the Monterey Peninsula Community College District (MPCCD) or "District" commitment to your safety and security on our Monterey campus and off-campus locations.
 This report provides important information in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Statistics Act of 1990 and the Violence against Women Reauthorization Act of 2013 which amended the Higher Education Act.

-Among the information you will find in this report are instructions for reporting crimes, procedures to follow if a crime has been committed, emergency procedures, and policies, procedures, and measures to prevent crimes from occurring, and resources available to you both on and off campus.
+This report includes information and instructions for reporting crimes, procedures to follow if a crime has been committed, emergency procedures, and policies, procedures, and measures to prevent crimes from occurring, and resources available to you both on and off campus.

 Timely Warning Procedures and Reporting Crimes-20 U.S.C.
-1092 A
+1092 A.

-Monterey Peninsula College believes that a well-informed campus community in an integral part of maintaining a safe and secure campus and learning environment for students, employees and the public.
+MPCCD believes that a well-informed campus community is an integral part of maintaining a safe and secure campus and learning environment for students, employees and the public.
 Our philosophy and practice is, "See something, say something."
 We believe preventative measures are fundamental in preserving a welcoming and safe climate for all.
 Working together, safety and security within the properties of the District is everybody's business.
 No community, of course, can be totally risk-free in today's society.
 Students, faculty, staff and visitors are partners in creating an atmosphere that is safe and conducive to learning.